moon-miner/bash-BIP39-seed-cypher/README.md

 python script_analyzer.py -r 2 -t 5000
 ```

-Note: When using `-sp` (seed phrase), ensure all words are valid BIP39 words.
+Note: When using `-sp` (seed phrase), ensure all words are valid BIP39 words and standard lenght 12, 15, 18, 21 and 24 words.

 ### Analyzer Output
 The analyzer creates: